 In December 2023, Radius entered into a surface rights option agreement (the "Surface Rights Option") with the owner of certain lands comprising a portion of the Motagua Norte project, and Radius granted to the Company the option to acquire a 60% interest in such lands by assuming the option payments due to the landowner.
 At that time, the Company paid \$204,873 (US\$150,000) as an initial option payment and recorded this amount as a mineral property acquisition cost.
-Pursuant to the terms of these agreements and the Mineral Rights Option described above, the Company can acquire a 60% interest in minerals rights to the Holly and Motagua Norte Projects and 60% of a portion of the surface rights to Motagua Norte.
-To exercise the Surface Rights Option, the Company must make staged payments totaling US\$2.5 million over 24 months, with the final payment of US\$2.0 million being due on the twenty-fourth month.
-Any reimbursement of such payments made by the Company will be credited toward the US\$7.0 million required to exercise the Mineral Rights Option.
+During the period ended September 30, 2024, Radius and the Company decided to terminate the Surface Rights Option and as a result, the Company wrote-off its carrying cost of \$204,873.